 Microfibers can either be used in the plain form for coating the substrates or scaffolding cell cultures or be filled with cells, medicine, and nanoparticles.
 Micro/nanofibers are excellent candidates for cell cultures scaffolds.
 They mimic the natural condition of the tissues in the body where fibrils are intertwined in a matrix.
 The latter type where nanoparticles are embedded in the microfiber is useful for the time-controlled release of nanomedicine.

-Microfluidics technology creates extensive opportunities for custom-made fabrication of microfibers by running prepolymer and sheath flows through microchannels.
+Microfluidics technology creates extensive opportunities for custom-made fabrication of microfibers by running prepolymer and sheath flows through microfluidic channels.

 Microfluidics is associated with laminar flow.
 This feature allows two or multiple streams of liquids to flow alongside each other without mixing.
 This feature can be tailored for microfiber fabrication.
 For example, two streams of polymers with different properties can run next to each other followed by photo-crosslinking to fabricate a bi-material microfiber.
 By changing the arrangement of fluid flows, different microfibers can form.

 Crosslinking is an important step in microfiber production.
-Care should be taken in microchannels not to clog the device while crosslinking the pre-polymer.
+Care should be taken so channels in the microfluidic device is not clogged while crosslinking the pre-polymer.
 The proper crosslinking method varies depending on the polymer type and the desired morphology for the microfiber.
 There are three common techniques for solidifying microfibers.

 – Solvent extraction: The crosslinking occurs via an inversion of the phases.
 The sheath flow and polymer run through the microchannel and form a coaxial flow.
 The solvent in the polymer switches with the sheath fluid allowing the microfiber to solidify.